Traditional Braces

 Initial Orthodontic Consultation

-Your first step will be to schedule a consultation with your local dentist experienced in orthodontic work.
-An orthodontist or experienced orthodontic dentist will examine your teeth during the consultation and discuss your treatment options.
-If traditional braces are recommended, the orthodontic dentist will explain the process in more detail and answer any questions you may have.
+Your first step is to schedule a consultation with your AHPRA-registered dentist.
+During the consultation, your dentist will examine your teeth and discuss your treatment options.
+If traditional braces are recommended, they will explain the process in detail and answer any questions you have.

 2